mtscott3/Countdown-Timer/README.md

 TECHNOLOGIES USED: HTML, CSS, & Javascript.

-PURPOSE: THe purpose of this application is to count down time.
+PURPOSE: The purpose of this application is to count down time.